How to know if your music distributor is a good price

 RouteNote’s Free distribution flattens the competition in terms of getting your money’s worth.
 For bigger artists who might not even be considering a free option, RouteNote Premium’s first year payment is $30 for an album release, TuneCore edges under at $29.99 and CD Baby is way above at $49.

 All good music distributors should offer extra features.
 TuneCore has promotional feature LinkShare, which lets you share all your stores with a single link, as part of their Social Pro subscription.
-Social Pro costs $7.99 a month – meanwhile, RouteNote offers Fanlinks through our brilliant partners PUSH.fm, priced at $4.99 a month and letting artists create 30 Fanlinks for free to promote new releases.
+Social Pro costs $7.99 a month – meanwhile, RouteNote offers Fanlinks through our brilliant partners PUSH.fm, letting artists create unlimited Fanlinks for free to promote new releases.

 Championing smaller artists and offering professional features for established artists, RouteNote’s huge range of partners and unlimited free music distribution makes it a competitive option for musicians, producers and labels looking to get their music online and make some money while they’re at it.